olekscode/Blog/posts/normalization/index.md

 ### Log Scaling

+This is the normalization technique that was used in Example 2 which was discussed above.
 When a handful of values have many data points while most other values have few points, we can use the logarithmic scaling to get a more narrow distribution and improve the performance of some machine learning models.

 $$
 x_i' = \log(x_i)